jiwooha20/spiral_app/README.md

-.mid file to spiral
+.wav file to continuous spiral
-ver1: given .mid file and show spiral
-ver2: enter file name and show spiral